 The majority of farming is non-organic, despite both health concerns as well as environmental damages.
 The reason for this is that the use of chemicals is convenient; chemical pesticides and fertilisers allow farmers to save time, costs and bulk out more produce in most cases.

 Organic farming methods like crop rotation, are not efficient enough when the farmer can continuously get a crop to grow in one spot with chemicals.

 The air pollution of pesticides contributes considerably to our lung and mental health.
-These chemicals have been known to cause asthma2, breathing conditions as well as pollute the brain3.
+These chemicals have been known to cause asthma, breathing conditions as well as pollute the brain.

 Why is it important to Support Organic Fabrics?

 1| Reduction of Pollution By supporting organic fabrics, you will help in reducing chemical pollution from the agriculture and manufacture of fabrics.
 If we supported organic initiatives more consciously, non-organic industries would consider more organic processes thereby controlling pollution from textile manufacture!

 Purchasing organic fabrics will help to decrease the effects of global warming.
 Less chemicals inside our soil and water will mean increased fertility, less acid rain and less soil corrosion.
 Excess methane from mass quantities of fertilisers could also be prevented from increasing the gaping holes in our ozone layer.

 3| Improving Your Health